SafeExamBrowser/seb-testing/win/2.2/README.md

 New in SEB 2.2:

+- Fixed issues in built-in browser which occurred when reconfiguring.
 - Fixed some issues in new URL filter compatible to SEB for macOS (handling wildcard * in all URL parts, also in port and handling query/fragment correctly).
 - Now automatically enabling URL filtering when adding an external additional resource, displaying message box for further explanations.
 - Localized UI strings in SEB Client to German.